danhetrick/shabti/README.md

 ### Command Arguments

 Text input to `CommandHandler` is tokenized, using whitespace as a delimiter.
-For example, the phrase "this is a text" breaks down into four tokens:
+For example, the phrase "this is a test" breaks down into four tokens:

 ```
 1: this